Create a Website Account - Manage notification subscriptions, save form progress and more.

 The purpose of the Carlisle Cultural Council (CCC) is to promote the arts, music, history, culture and the humanities.
 Our goal is to serve our community by supporting and producing both participatory and audience-based cultural and arts activities which benefit local residents.

-The Carlisle Cultural Council is currently an 8-member appointed group of Carlisle residents who support local cultural initiatives and vote on local grant applications.
+The Carlisle Cultural Council is currently a 9-member appointed group of Carlisle residents who support local cultural initiatives and vote on local grant applications.

 The CCC supports local cultural initiatives through a grant award process established by the Massachusetts Cultural Council that provides funds to deserving organizations and individuals to offer a variety of cultural experiences to the residents of Carlisle.
 The Council also produces its own programs.